 The notification will be made through the Police Department email and interoffice mail for current officers and by US mail to the last address on file for separated officers.
-The notification will advise that responsive records may be released.
+It-The notification will advise that responsive records may be released.

-- b) The Police Department's Special Investigation Division ("SID") shall conduct the threat assessment, document their findings, and recommend redactions to the Commission or Departments only if there is a specific, articulable, and particularized reason to conclude that disclosure of the record(s) would pose a significant danger to the physical safety of the officer or another person.
+- b) The Police Department's Special Investigation Division ("-SID\") shall conduct the threat assessment, document their findings, and recommend redactions to the Commission or Departments only if there is a specific, articulable and particularized reason to conclude that disclosure of the record(s) would pose a significant danger to the physical safety of the officer or another person-to-warrant redactions.
 Cal.
-Penal Code § 832.7(b)(6)(D). - c) DPA shall coordinate with the Police Department. - d) Under no circumstances shall the threat assessment stop the Commission or Departments work with respect to gathering, reviewing, and producing of records.
+Penal Code § 832.7(b)(65)(D). - c) DPA shall coordinate with the Police Department. - d) Under no circumstances shall the threat assessment halt stop the Commission or Departments' work with respect to gathering, reviewing, and producing production of records.
 However, prior to releasing the records, the Commission and Departments' staff should confirm with SID whether there is cause to redact records. - 5.
 Information that implicates state-law confidentiality provisions and restrictions on release under the CPRA.
-Notwithstanding the disclosure requirements pertaining to peace officer records, the Commission and Departments should continue to observe generally applicable state-law confidentiality provisions and restrictions on release under the CPRA and redact records as necessary to protect confidential information protected under those provisions.
-These include but are not limited to:

-a) Materials protected by the attorney-client privilege, except for factual information provided by the Commission or Departments.

-b) Confidentiality provisions related to WIC §§ 5328; 5150.

-c) Autopsy photos that fall under Civil Code § 129.

-d) Restrictions on the release of criminal history that falls under CLETS or CORI statutes (Cal.
+Notwithstanding the new-disclosure requirements pertaining to peace officer records, the Commission and Departments should continue to observe generally applicable state-law confidentiality provisions and restrictions on release under the CPRA and redact records as necessary to protect confidential information protected under those provisions.
+These include but are not limited to: - a) The Commission and the Departments must not release records that Materials are protected by the attorney-client privilege, except for factual information provided by the Commission or Departments. - b) Redact 5150 information under Confidentiality provisions related to WIC §§ Welfare and Institutions Code §-5328; 5150.- - c) Redact a Autopsy photos that fall under Civil Code § 129. - d) Redact Restrictions on the release of criminal history that falls under CLETS or CORI informationstatutes (Cal.
 Penal §§ 13100;11105).

-Whenever a redaction is made, the basis for the redaction shall be documented by citing the basis as outlined in Cal.
-Penal Code §832.7.
+Whenever a redaction is made, the basis for such the redaction shall be documented by citing the basis as outlined in Cal.
+Penal Code §§